AshutoshTiwari23/AIML/README.md

 This repository contains different codes which I have designed or developed as part of my course.

 Although the codes uploaded here aren't the only once I have worked on.
-Few codes couldn't be uploaded because of there confidentiality.
+Few codes couldn't be uploaded because of their confidentiality.

 Thanks